-Turn on the mains power by turning switch to the "I" position, see 1 in the picture above.
+Turn on the mains power by turning the switch to the "ON" (I) position.

-Turn the unit off by turning the switch to the "O" position.
+Turn the unit off by turning the switch to the "OFF" (0) position.

 Whether the mains power supply is interrupted or the power source is switched off in the normal manner, the welding data will be stored so it is available the next time the unit is started.